MagHammond91/Python_project-amazon.dataset-/README.md

 1. What is the average rating for each product category?

-2. What are the top rating_count products by category?

-3. What is the relationship between discounted price and rating?
+2. What is the relationship between discounted price and rating?

-4. What rating has the highest rating count?
+3. What rating has the highest rating count?

-5. What discount percentage had the highest sales count?
+4. What discount percentage had the highest sales count?

-6. What products received the best and worst review?
+5. What products received the best and worst review?

-7. What are the Top 5 categories based with highest ratings?
+6. What are the Top 5 categories based with highest ratings?

-8. Hypothesis: With Ratings below 3.5, the users showed dissatisfaction in the products.
+7. Hypothesis: With Ratings below 3.5, the users showed dissatisfaction in the products.

 ## THE ANALYSIS